-My son was 3 years old when I realised he wasn't developing at the same pace as other children.
+My son was three-years-old when I realised he wasn't developing at the same pace as other children.

 He understood everything I said to him, but he could verbalise only a handful of words in return: Mama, no, bye-bye, Bobo (the name of our dog) and fish, which always ended with a drawn-out sssshhh-sound that wrapped itself around my heart.